Contents

 If you’re using mobile data but still get slow downloads, read our guide to improving 4G speeds.

-If neither your ISP nor the council will do anything about your slow speeds, and a dongle won’t work for you, moving might be your only other option.
+If neither your ISP nor the council will do anything about your slow speeds, and mobile broadband won’t work for you, moving might be your only other option.

 In general, the fastest internet speeds are available in and around major cities.